Assistant Professor of Political Science

 At Centenary College since 2012, Matt Murphy teaches on a wide range of topics in Comparative and International Politics, such as the challenges posed by transitions to democracy, ethnic and nationalist conflict, European politics, transitional justice and human rights, international law, international war and cooperation, foreign policy, and research methods.

 His research interests focus on problems of democratization, including "transitional justice" or dealing with the legacies of an authoritarian or violent past, and the development of party systems in new democracies of post-communist Europe, South Africa, and India.
 His most recent work concerns the effects of transitional justice policies, such as criminal trials and screening/purge policies, in post-communist Eastern Europe.

 Before coming to Centenary he taught at Swarthmore College and Reed College.
 He received his PhD in Political Science from UC San Diego.
 Before deciding to pursue academics, Matt worked for this and that international development consulting organization in Washington, DC for several years, got a Master's degree in German and European Studies, and held many temp jobs, some much more interesting than others.

-Check out his blog, "Politics on Mars".
-The blog does not represent the views or opinions of Centenary College, it is purely Professor Murphy's responsibilty.
+His blog, "Politics on Mars", is dormant right now but will soon be restocked with fascinating commentary!
+The blog does not represent the views or opinions of Centenary College, it is purely Professor Murphy's responsibility.